 Speaking Bot: A breakdown of how web writers can use Google to concept visuals

 Storyline Longform is a series of in-depth articles that explore narrative approaches to web writing and design.
-This week, we look at the right way to use Google searches to find stock photos and graphics for the websites you write or design.
+This week, we look how to Google searches to find stock photos and graphics for the websites you write.

 Design relaxes me.
 Words I struggle with.
 While I can easily limit my writing time to the three hours I allot myself in the morning, working with colors, type and visual concepts is like slipping into a creative black hole where I’m happy to get lost for hours.